videoalchemy/kidsPace/README.md

 ## KidsPace
-> You know, for kids!
-Responsive projection mapping for a child's play space
+> A play-space of responsive video projections.
+You know, for kids!
 __________________________

 ### dev tasks